-We intend to make regular quarterly cash distributions, payable monthly, of all or a portion of our reported earnings to stockholders, and at least 90% of our annual ICTI.
+We intend to make regular quarterly cash distributions of all or a portion of our reported earnings to stockholders, and at least 90% of our annual ICTI.
 Should our annual ICTI exceed our reported earnings, special distributions may be required to maintain our RIC status upon determination of our annual ICTI.
 We also intend to make at least annual distributions of all or a portion of our "net capital gains" (which is the excess of net long-term capital gains over net short-term capital losses).
 Our quarterly distributions, if any, will be determined by our Board.
 Any distributions to our stockholders will be declared out of assets legally available for distribution.

-We intend to declare our first distribution related to the quarter ending October 31, 2018, which will be payable before December 31, 2018, and expect such distribution to be approximately \$0.50 per share.
+Our first quarterly distribution, which we expect to be payable in the first fiscal quarter of 2019, is expected to be approximately \$[ ] per share.
 The amount of the distribution will be proportionately reduced to reflect the number of days remaining in the quarter after the completion of this offering.
-The actual amount of such distribution, if any, remains subject to approval by our board of directors, and there can be no assurance that the distribution will be \$0.50 per share.
+The actual amount of such distribution, if any, remains subject to approval by our board of directors, and there can be no assurance that the distribution will be \$[ ] per share.
 Purchasers in this offering will be entitled to receive this distribution, which is contingent upon the completion of this offering.
 We anticipate that the distribution will be paid from post-offering taxable earnings, including interest and capital gains generated by our investment portfolio.
 However, if we do not generate sufficient taxable earnings during our fiscal year ended October 31, 2018, the distribution may constitute a return of capital, which is a return of a portion of a stockholder's original investment in our Shares.